Home / Resume / Amazon / Warehouse Resume

 2. 2

 Safety is woven into every evaluation Amazon tracks safety incidents obsessively.
-Mentioning a clean safety record, OSHA certification, or experience with 5S audits signals that you understand FC culture at a fundamental level.
+Mentioning a clean safety record, OSHA training, or experience with 5S workplace organization audits signals that you understand FC culture at a fundamental level.

 3. 3

-Department versatility increases your chances Candidates who show experience across multiple departments (pick, stow, pack, ship dock, ICQA) are more valuable because they can be placed anywhere the facility needs coverage.
+Department versatility increases your chances Candidates who show experience across multiple departments (order picking, stowing, packing, receiving and shipping, inventory cycle counting in ICQA) are more valuable because they can be placed anywhere the facility needs coverage.

 If your resume communicates these things in the first 7-second scan, you'll make it to the detailed read.
 Everything below is about making that happen.